cyrilondon/rover-project/README.md

 	T validate(ValidationNotificationHandler handler);

  ```

+ **Remark**: as we rely on an `Event-Driven Architecture`, the `Entity` has to **apply to itself events and then publish those events** to the rest of the Domain (more on this in the next section dedicated to the `Event Driven Architecture`.
+This is the reason why we are not implementing directly the [Entity](src/main/java/com/game/domain/model/entity/Entity.java) interface but we are extending the `IdentifiedPublisherDomainEntity` instead.

 Once we know each `Entity` has to be assigned an Identity, we have to define more precisely the nature of its identifier.